 You also might want to check out the common refund myths that are circulating this filing season.
 They will help you get a better handle on what's really happening with your tax return and refund.

 Patience pays off: The bottom line is to be patient.

 Some folks are posting expected delivery dates for refunds, but those are just clickbait guesses.
 They're based on historic IRS data showing that refunds typically go out by at least 21 days after a return is filed.

-That's the typical delivery goal.
+That's the typical delivery prognostication.
 Your refund, however, could arrive sooner or, unfortunately, later.